 Most leaders I’ve met want to build a high-performance organization.
 Instinctively, they know that this requires great people.
 But few of them have ever taken the time to define exactly what they are looking for when it comes to the ideal candidate.

 Good leaders begin the recruiting process with a written job description.
 This generally includes the required educational experience and technical skills.
-But great leaders need to do more than this.
-They must take a step back and look at the baseline qualities of the candidate.
+But great leaders do more than this.
+They take a step back and look at the baseline qualities of the candidate.

-- What kind of prospective employees are we trying to attract to our organization?
+- What kind of employees are we trying to attract?

-- What kind of people will it take to get the results we want and others expect?
+- What kind of people will get the results we want and others expect?

 - What kind of people do we want to surround ourselves with?